Inguinal hernia: Conservative

-There is currently no medical recommendation about how to manage an inguinal hernia condition in adults, due to the fact that, until recently, elective surgery used to be recommended.
+There is currently no medical recommendation about how to manage an inguinal hernia condition in adults, due to the fact that, until the early 2010s, elective surgery used to be recommended.
 The hernia truss (or hernia belt) is intended to contain a reducible inguinal hernia within the abdomen.
-It is not considered to provide a cure, and if the pads are hard and intrude into the hernia aperture they may cause scarring and enlargement of the aperture.
-In addition, most trusses with older designs are not able effectively to contain the hernia at all times, because their pads do not remain permanently in contact with the hernia.
+It is not considered to provide a cure, and if the pads are hard and intrude into the hernia aperture, they may cause scarring and enlargement of the aperture.
+In addition, most trusses with older designs are unable to effectively contain the hernia at all times, because their pads do not remain permanently in contact with the hernia.
 The more modern variety of truss is made with non-intrusive flat pads and comes with a guarantee to hold the hernia securely during all activities.
 They have been described by users as providing greater confidence and comfort when carrying out physically demanding tasks.
-However, their use is controversial, as data to determine whether they help prevent hernia complications are lacking.
+However, their use is controversial, as data to determine whether they help prevent hernia complications is lacking.
 A truss also increases the probability of complications, which include strangulation of the hernia, atrophy of the spermatic cord, and atrophy of the fascial margins.
 This allows the defect to enlarge and makes subsequent repair more difficult.
 Their popularity is nonetheless likely to increase, as many individuals with small, painless hernias are now delaying hernia surgery due to the risk of post-herniorrhaphy pain syndrome.
 Elasticated pants used by athletes may also provide useful support for the smaller hernia.